 Your own records may have been damaged or destroyed, but you can reconstruct your financial records by researching your past transactions and requesting information from a range of sources (e.g. the Australian Taxation Office, your accountant, bank, service providers and suppliers).

-- Find out more about rebuilding after a natural disaster by visiting the Queensland Building and Construction Commission (QBCC) website.
+- Find out more about recovering from natural disasters by visiting the Queensland Building and Construction Commission website.

 - Learn about how cloud computing could allow you to access your business data in the event of a natural disaster.